Harvard-DCE-CSCIE3/cscie31-spring2019/12.1-angular-data-service-http-get/README.md

 # Using A Data Service with REST API (basic demo, 'get' only)
-This project contains the code for the end state of Week 12 of CSCI E31.
+This misnamed project actually contains the code for the end state of Week 13 of CSCI E31.
+See 13.1-angular-data-service-forms-http for the equivalent, properly named project.